haroon03/bayeslabs.github.io/_posts/2019-07-03-Objective Reinforced Generative Adversarial Network (Part I).md

 This was a brief introduction to GANS's.
 Now, moving on to ORGAN, let's see what makes an ORGAN different from a GAN.
 In ORGAN the main difference is the application of <b>Reinforcement Learning(RL) </b> to train the generator in a manner that it generates output with desired properties.
 In ORGAN we bypass the generator differentiation problem by treating the specific discrete sequences as stochastic policy in an RL generator gradients setup.
-In other words we update the generator pamameters with policy gradient.
+In other words, we update the generator parameters with policy gradient.

 <h3>Reinforcement Learning</h3>